 Through courses, fellowships, and enrichment activities, we excel in training undergraduate students considering careers in research or medicine.
 We foster a collaborative, collegial, and informal research environment, where students and scientists design and conduct experiments together.

 We have an extensive program of year-round, hands-on, research intensive short courses, workshops, and symposia for undergraduate students.
 Most courses are closed-enrollment and only offered to students from the sending institutions.
 View our course schedule.

 Undergraduate research fellowships are 8–10 weeks long, from early June to mid August.
-In 2014, most students will arrive on Monday, June 2, and will depart on Friday, August 8.

 Summer Research Fellowship applications are generally accepted in late fall, with an application deadline in early January.
 Most fellowships cover all expenses (room, board, travel) and pay a weekly stipend.